top of page

 The Western Fremont County Humane Society is an independent, registered 501(c)3 charitable organization committed to the health and welfare of all animals.
 We seek to inform, inspire, and assist people to responsibly care for their pets and to treat them with kindness.

 For over 25 years we have been serving the needs of animals and owners in the Dubois and Crowheart communities of the Upper Wind River Valley in Wyoming.
-Our volunteers provide foster homes for pets in need and keep shelves of cat and dog food available at the Community Food Bank (donations always welcome).
-We have built and maintain the new Gizmo’s Dog Park at 26 Gilliland Avenue, east of town, using part of a bequest left by Rick Schwinn, Gizmo’s owner.
-The facility includes a livestock shelter and corral as well as walking trails bordering the colorful Dubois Badlands.
+Our volunteers provide foster and forever homes for pets in need and keep shelves of cat and dog food available at the Community Food Bank (donations welcome, please contact us).
+We have built and maintain Gizmo’s Dog Park at 26 Gilliland Avenue, on the east side of Dubois, which contains a play area for large and small dogs, a livestock shelter and corral, and walking trails bordering the colorful Dubois Badlands.

 IMG_8898.jpeg